Qualcomm is talking a big game about 5G—in 2020 and beyond

 Networked and increasingly autonomous automobiles represent one such future, with 18 automakers having selected Qualcomm’s connected-car platform.
 “We’re in the automotive business to stay,” Amon said without getting into further details—those, he said, will come at CES in January.

 Laptops are another.
-Amon pointed to the new Microsoft Surface Pro X introduced in early October, which includes a processor developed with Qualcomm, as a model for a future of mobile computing always connected to cloud services that can scale up to any possible need.
+Amon pointed to the new Microsoft Surface Pro X, introduced in early October, which includes a processor developed with Qualcomm, as a model for a future of mobile computing: always connected to cloud services that can scale up to any possible need.

 “The next transformation of the enterprise with the hyperscalar cloud is going to create an opportunity for more value with the connected PC experience,” Amon said.